redis/redis-doc/commands/hincrbyfloat.md

-Increment the floating-point number value of the specified `field` of a hash stored at `key` by the specified `increment`.
+Increment the floating-point number value of the specified _field_ of a hash stored at _key_ by the specified _increment_.
 Use a negative increment value to **decrement** the hash field's value.
 If the field doesn't exist, it is set to `0` before the operation.
-An error is returned if the field's value or increment aren't a string representation of a floating-point number.
+An error is returned if the field's value or increment aren't string representations of a floating-point number.

 The behavior of this command is identical to the one of the `INCRBYFLOAT` command.
 Please refer to the documentation of `INCRBYFLOAT` for further information.

 @return

-@bulk-string-reply: the value of `field` after the increment.
+@bulk-string-reply: the value of _field_ after the increment.

 @examples